Intermesh/groupoffice-docs/using/calendar.rst

 The invitation field in the event form will show a list of Principals.
 A principal is an individual or a resource.

 When a principal is added the current user is also added as organizer.
 Organizers are recognized by the icon in front.
 When searching for participants some individuals are shown in bold.
-This indecates they are local GroupOffice users instead of external contacts.
+This indicates they are local GroupOffice users instead of external contacts.
 Local users, for example, can grant others free/busy access to their calendar.

 .. figure:: /_static/using/calendar/availability.png